ENGN2912B-2018/HPC-A/simulation/README.md

 With this, the preparations to interface with OpenFOAM from C++ are finished.
 If you include the `RBConvSim.h` file in your C++ code, you can instantiate a simulation class, modify parameters, and run simulations from within C++.

+### 3. Creating data sets

-You can then run simulations for various cases using the `main` executable which was created by the `make` command.
+The controlsDict file in the case directory included in this repository has already been modified to create vtk-compatible data files.
+In order to generate data sets, first create a directory in the , You can then run simulations for various cases using the `main` executable which was created by the `make` command.